 Provide Diversion and Coordinated Entry System (CES) services for the San Mateo County Homeless System.
 Services are for all homeless individuals and households (families with children, adults, and youth).
-Services include providing initial screening of households experiencing homelessness or at imminent risk of homelessness; providing diversion to households found to be homeless or imminently at risk of homelessness; completing a standardized assessment with all households who have received Diversion and who cannot identify an alternative housing resolution and placing households into available emergency shelter/ interim housing based on the results of the assessment; and coordinating with the San Mateo County Human Services Agency (HSA) matching and referral process for housing interventions.
+Services include providing initial screening of households experiencing homelessness or at imminent risk of homelessness; providing Diversion to households found to be homeless or imminently at risk of homelessness; completing a standardized assessment with all households who have received Diversion and who cannot identify an alternative housing resolution and placing households into available emergency shelter/ interim housing based on the results of the assessment; and coordinating with the San Mateo County Human Services Agency's (HSA) matching and referral process for housing interventions.

-The overall goal of CES and diversion is to help San Mateo County advance its goal for the community of reaching functionally zero homelessness by coordinating access into the programs available through the homelessness response system.
-CES creates a standardized process that ensures that those households with the greatest needs are prioritized for available resources while at the same time providing diversion to support as many households as possible to secure a housing solution without entering shelter or other homeless system programs.
+The overall goal of CES is to help San Mateo County advance its goal of reaching functional zero homelessness by coordinating access into the programs available through the homelessness response system.
+CES creates a standardized process that ensures that households with the greatest needs are prioritized for available resources while providing Diversion to support as many households as possible in securing a housing solution without entering a shelter or other homeless system program.